vrokad/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

 ^^^^^^^^^^^^^^

 .. note::
-    If you are building a distribution with access level “Registered developer from a verified organization” or “Licensed customers with additional access”, then you must log in to ``qpm-cli`` before you
+    If you are building a distribution with access level “Registered developer from a verified organization” or “Licensed developer with additional access”, then you must log in to ``qpm-cli`` before you compile:
-    compile:

     ::